China detains staff from Australia's Crown for 'gambling crimes'

 "The Chinese government seems to be making a clear statement about its view on gaming activity being offshored to foreign jurisdictions, while Macau is not being targeted in the same way," said Umansky.

-Thirteen South Korean casino managers were arrested in China in 2015 for offering Chinese gamblers free tours, free hotels and sexual services.
+Thirteen South Korean casino managers were arrested in China last year for offering Chinese gamblers free tours, free hotels and sexual services.

-Melbourne-based Crown holds a 27 percent stake in Melco Crown Entertainment Ltd based in the Chinese territory of Macau.
+Melbourne-based Crown holds a 27 percent stake in Melco Crown Entertainment Ltd (MPEL.O) based in the Chinese territory of Macau.
 It does not directly run casinos in China but relies heavily on Chinese gamblers at its Australian operations.

-Shares in other non-Chinese Macau gambling companies also fell, including Melco Crown, down as much as 5.6 percent, Wynn Macau Ltd and Sands China.
+Shares in other non-Chinese Macau gambling companies also fell, including Melco Crown, down as much as 5.6 percent, Wynn Macau Ltd (1128.HK) and Sands China (1928.HK).

 "GOT IT WRONG"